 With recent positive job growth, an unemployment rate below the national average, and a population that has grown by 3.5% since 2010, Annapolis is a good place to live with plenty of potential.
 Here, we’ll break down a few of the great apartment communities you’ll find in Annapolis and the surrounding Anne Arundel County.

 Situated on 35 acres of lush landscaping just outside downtown Annapolis, the pet-friendly Admiral Farragut apartment community has a swimming pool, plenty of parking, laundry facilities, and on-site management.
-All of the floor plans include luxurious features, top-of-the-line amenities, and some utilities.
+All of the floor plans include luxurious features and top-of-the-line amenities.

 The garden-style apartments at Aquahart Manor are located just minutes from Baltimore and Annapolis.
 This property has a community swimming pool, outdoor picnic area, and access to the MARC train and interstate for easy commuting.